rlankhorst/zip-recipes/src/README.md

 8. Voila!
 Your new recipe can easily be styled with CSS, to look however you would like.

 == Changelog ==

+4.5.2.9 Fixed issue with updating

+* Some people were experiencing an issue with the install/update.
+Fixed it.

 4.5.2.8 Bug fixes and improvements